KingWilliamsGPT/Nigerian-Bank-Codes/README.md

 }
 ```

 `<institution_code>`: The institution code of the bank.
 This is a unique identifier for each bank.
-Assigned by NIBSS / CBN.
+Assigned by NIBSS.
 Identifies the bank as a whole.
 Used in APIs, BVN, eNaira, NIBSS, Paystack/Flutterwave, CBN reporting.

 `<bank_name>`: The name of the bank.
 `<label>`: The label of the bank, useful in case you want the bank name as an identifier say in an enum or something

-## Heads up
-In case you are kind off confused on `sort code` and `institution code` (I know i was), sort code is the branch code assigned by the bank itself (but regulated) and institution code is assigned by NIBSS / CBN, at least to the best of my knowledge anyways.

 ## How to Use